msander/keycloak/keycloak-valkey/STATE.md

 2. **SPI Strategy & Provider Design**
    - Harden the new `ValkeyConnectionProviderFactory` with operational metrics and configuration validation feedback.
-   - Implement a custom `MapStorageProviderFactory` and `MapStorageProvider` that back Keycloak map storages with Redis data structures, leveraging existing map storage abstractions to avoid modifying built-in components.
+   - Deliver dedicated provider factories for each Keycloak SPI we are replacing (e.g., `UserSessionProviderFactory`, `AuthenticationSessionProviderFactory`, `UserLoginFailureProviderFactory`, `SingleUseObjectProviderFactory`) so that Valkey-backed implementations plug in directly without the Map Storage adapter layer.
    - Supply `LockProviderFactory` and `ClusterProviderFactory` implementations to replace Infinispan for distributed locks and cluster node discovery, reusing Keycloak SPI contracts.
-   - Provide caches for action tokens and short-lived data via the `ShortLivedTaskExecutor` SPI or existing caches bridging through `MapKeycloakTransaction`.
+   - Provide caches for action tokens and short-lived data via the `ShortLivedTaskExecutor` SPI or existing caches bridging through transactional hooks exposed by the native SPI contracts.
    - Add configuration properties (namespace prefix, connection URI, SSL, authentication, topology options) exposed through `META-INF/services` and `module.properties`.

 3. **Session & Cache Mapping**